-(iii) Violent vigilantism.
+iii) Violent vigilantism.
 In many respects, violent vigilantism is simply the outgrowth of its non-violent forms.
-It occurs most frequently in states that lack sufficient capacity to constrain openly criminal behaviour, leading a portion of extremists to cross the line into physical intimidation.
-However, insofar as unequal access to justice and political vigilantism go hand in hand, there is an important link to affective polarization in this respect: in developing democracies such as India, individuals or groups who harass opponents of the ruling party (either nationally or locally) may not be brought to court or charged, and it is precisely this complicity between politicians and radical groups that allows vigilantism to flourish and persist.
-By contrast, in clean democracies, politicians immediately denounce the use of political violence, intimidation, and harassment even (or perhaps especially) if the perpetrator is close to them ideologically.
+It occurs most frequently in states that lack sufficient capacity to constrain openly criminal behavior, leading a portion of extremists to cross the line into physical intimidation.
+However, insofar as unequal access to justice and political vigilantism go hand in hand, there is an important link to affective polarization in this respect: in developing democracies such as India, individuals or groups who harass opponents of the ruling party (either nationally or locally) may not be brought to court or charged, and it is precisely this complicity between politicians and radical groups that allows vigilantism to affiliated grassroots movement harass and intimidate their opponents.
+Yet the result is much the same as if the state had directly legislated to cordon civil liberties.

+flourish and persist.
+By contrast, in clean democracies, politicians immediately denounce the use of political violence, intimidation, and harassment, above all if the perpetrator is close to them ideologically, if only to avoid being tainted by association.

-Trump repeatedly violated these key norms while he was in office, as when he gave subtle signals of endorsement to non-state actors, including militia groups such the "Proud Boys" and when he condemned right-wing extremists gathering in Charlottesville in 2017 in at best ambiguous terms.
-His supporters did the same when they routinely "doxxed" Trump's critics on social media, including in cases that led to physical violence against them.
-Yet politicians on the political left have, in recent years, also shown a concerning tolerance for violent vigilantism that was previously unthinkable in American politics.
+A clear example of such norm-violation during the Trump presidency has been via the ways in which he has given subtle signals of endorsement to nonstate actors, including militia groups such the "Proud Boys," his lukewarm condemnation of right-wing extremists gathering in Charlottesville in 2017, and the routine "doxxing" of individuals on social media expressing views opposed by his supporters, which has led to violence in many instances.

+Yet an equally disturbing trend of recent years is how many politicians on the political left have shown a toleration for violent vigilantism that was previously unthinkable in American politics.
 During the 2020 election campaign, for example, few Democratic politicians spoke out against violence directed towards participants in the Republican National Convention.
-Nor was there any clear statement by the Democratic Party to denounce the occupation of the Senate building during the Kavanaugh confirmation.
+Nor was there any clear statement by the Democratic Party to denounce occupation of the Senate building during the Kavanaugh confirmation.
 Many leading politicians have also been oddly taciturn regarding violent acts by the Antifa movement.
 Though both President Joe Biden and House Speaker Nancy Pelosi have denounced the group's actions in specific instances, several Democratic city mayors limited law enforcement against the group during violent protests in 2020; some senior figures in the Democratic Party, including former DNC deputy chair Keith Ellison, even appeared to signal their support.

-Many of the informal norms that once structured American democratic competition had begun their erosion well before the political ascendancy of Donald Trump.But the tacit acceptance and even encouragement of partisan vigilantism is, in recent American history, unique to the his presidency.
-It may well prove to be his most damaging legacy for American democratic life.
+While many of the informal norms that once structured American democratic competition had begun their erosion well before the political ascendancy of Donald Trump, the tacit acceptance and even encouragement of partisan vigilantism is unique to the latter's presidency, and may prove to be his most damaging legacy for American democratic life.

-5. Conclusion
+5 Conclusion

 The presidency of Donald Trump has shown the extent to which American democracy is endangered.
-But rather than being on a path towards complete democratic breakdown, we argue that the main danger faced by the country is a continuing degradation in the quality of its democratic governance, away from the bipartisan consensus about basic democratic rules that held in earlier generations, and towards increasingly "dirty" forms of party competition.
-Though it is true that American democracy has long been "flawed," and was never entirely "clean," this represents a new and qualitatively different danger.
-It is now clear that, unless a new consensus can be formed over the most basic institutional norms and standards governing inter-party rivalry, the "dirty" democracy of recent years may become a more enduring condition.
+But rather than being on a path towards complete democratic breakdown, we argue that the real danger faced by the country is a continuing degradation in the quality of its democratic governance, away from the bipartisan consensus of earlier generations and towards increasingly "dirty" forms of party competition.
+Though it is true that American democracy has never been entirely "clean," it is now clear that unless a new consensus can be formed over the most basic institutional norms and standards governing interparty rivalry, the "dirty" democracy of recent years may become a more enduring condition.